Confusezius/ICCV2019_MIC/README.md

 #### ___Authors___:
 * Karsten Roth (karsten.rh1@gmail.com)
 * Biagio Brattoli (biagio.brattoli@gmail.com)
-* Björn Ommer ()
+* Björn Ommer

+___Primary Contact___: Karsten Roth

 ---
-This repository contains the code to run the pipeline proposed in our ICCV 2019 paper _Mining Interclass Characteristics for Improved Deep Metric Learning_ (arxiv link).
+This repository contains the code to run the pipeline proposed in our ICCV 2019 paper _Mining Interclass Characteristics for Improved Deep Metric Learning_ (https://arxiv.org/abs/1909.11574).
 The results using this pipeline for ProxyNCA and Triplet with Semihard Sampling are better than noted in the paper due to an improved implementation of the baseline methods.

 **Note:** Baseline implementations can be found at https://github.com/Confusezius/Deep-Metric-Learning-Baselines.